-As you manage your cryptocurrency business, you will encounter unusual transactions, potentially every day.
+As you manage your cryptocurrency business, you will encounter suspicious or unusual transactions.
 What do you do?

-This is a common situation that cryptocurrency financial institutions face every day, and the solution to keep your business in the good graces of regulators is to file a Suspicious Activity Report (SAR) with the Financial Crimes Enforcement Network (FinCEN) so it can investigate.
+This is a common situation that cryptocurrency financial institutions face every day, and the solution to keep your business in compliance and in the good graces of regulators is to file a Suspicious Activity Report (SAR) with the Financial Crimes Enforcement Network (FinCEN).

 We’re continuing our series of cryptocompliance 101 posts to help cryptocurrency business owners understand the regulatory landscape, its nuances, and what steps need to be taken to strengthen their compliance.

-Today, we’re talking about Suspicious Activity Reports (SARs) – what they are, under what conditions they should be filed and how to file them, and the importance of strong suspicious activity monitoring in a robust compliance program.
+Today, we’re talking about SARs — what they are, under what conditions they should be filed and how to file them, and the importance of strong suspicious activity monitoring as part of a robust AML compliance program.

 What Is A Suspicious Activity Report?

-A Suspicious Activity Report is a form that cryptocurrency businesses operating as money services businesses (MSBs) are required to complete and submit under the Bank Secrecy Act (BSA) whenever suspicious transaction activity is observed that involves $2,000 or more.
+A Suspicious Activity Report is a form that cryptocurrency businesses operating as money services businesses (MSBs) are required to complete and submit to FinCEN whenever suspicious and/or unusual activity involving $2,000 or more is identified.

 The purpose of the Suspicious Activity Report is to stop money laundering crimes where money launderers funnel money through a financial institution (including cryptocurrency businesses) to disguise the source of that money.